 It is clear that God does not want us guessing with our souls and our eternal destiny.

 He has proven himself to be the only true God revealed in the Father, the Son, and the Holy Spirit.
 He has displayed his personal love for you at the cross.
-Your soul is so dear and valuable to him.

 The offer is not exclusive to any one person or group; it is for everybody!